Andrewpensoneault/EnKF/README.md

 EnKF.m                  - The function which performs the EnKF

+SREnKF.m                - The function which performs the SREnKF

 EnKFScriptParameters.m  - The script which contains parameters associated 				   with the data assimilation

 linkstructure.m         - The script which contains a connectivity matrix 				   for the tree stucture (and link size)